Important information about Law Review membership is below. Information about the Law Review is also available in the NYLS Student Handbook.

 The primary method of law review membership selection is based on a class rank requirement, calculated at the end of each academic year.
 Students who meet the grade-on requirements for Law Review membership are notified via their NYLS email address in late June or early July each year, following the close of the academic year.
 Grade-on membership is determined as follows:

 - First-Year Students.
 The Law Review extends invitations to 1Ls who rank in the top 15% of their division at the end of their first year (i.e., completion of two semesters) at NYLS based on their cumulative GPA.
-Day division students selected on this basis will begin participation in the Law Review in August, at the start their 2L year.
-Evening division students who are accepted on this basis will not start their Law Review duties until August of the following year, after upon completion of four semesters at NYLS.
+Day division students selected on this basis will begin participation in the Law Review as early as June following their 1L year.
+Evening division students who are accepted on this basis will start their Law Review duties the following year, upon completion of four semesters at NYLS.
+Students who receive an invitation based on their class rank will usually be notified in June.

 - Second-Year and Transfer Students.
 The Law Review extends invitations to upper-level students, including transfer students who have completed two semesters at NYLS, whose cumulative GPA based on four semesters of grades places them in the top 10% of their class.
 These students will begin participation in August, at the start of their 3L year.